-16If two papers were tied in terms of their average score, then, following the pre-analysis plan, we picked the one that had highest reproducibility score provided by Cascad.
-For more information on Cascad, see the statement of H2 in Section B.
+16 If two papers were tied in terms of their average score, then following the PAP, we picked the one that had the highest reproducibility score provided by Cascad.
+For more information on Cascad, see the statement of H2 in Section I.B.